×

 These sensations typically happen while lying in bed or sitting still for a long time, such as driving or watching a movie.
 RLS generally strikes at night, making it challenging to get to sleep.
 People with RLS frequently desire to walk about and shake their arms (or legs) to help ease the uncomfortable feelings.

-Who is susceptible to restless leg syndrome (RLS)?
+Who is Susceptible to Restless Leg Syndrome (RLS)?

 RLS can affect anyone, even young children.
 RLS symptoms can start in either childhood or adulthood, but as people get older, their chances of developing the syndrome rise considerably.
 In addition, women are more likely than men to experience RLS.

-The symptoms of restless legs syndrome include odd sensations in the legs, such as tingling, crawling, pulling, aching, pins and needles, and a strong want to move the legs to relieve the symptoms.
+The symptoms of restless legs syndrome include odd sensations in the legs, such as tingling, crawling, pulling, aching, pins and needles, and a strong urge to move the legs to relieve the symptoms.
 The illness can also affect other body parts, such as the head, chest, or arms.
 Both sides of the body experience the feelings most frequently.
 They may occur exclusively on one side or begin on one side before moving to the other.

 The severity of RLS symptoms varies.
 The severity may change between episodes, and they may appear and disappear.
 In general, they get worse at night and in the late afternoon.